nspcc-dev/fs-neo-org/content/network.en.md

 {{<section text="Network Map" type="simple">}}

   {{<section_column image="/images/pages/container.png">}}
-    <p>Inner Ring nodes monitor the state of NeoFS storage nodes.
+    <p>Inner Ring nodes monitor state of NeoFS storage nodes.
 Using this information, they maintain up-to-date Network Map.
 It is a multi-dimensional graph where nodes have attributes and are grouped by those attributes and their values.
 This allows using a special data placement function to find nodes that would store an object when putting or getting it in/from NeoFS network.</p>
   {{</section_column>}}

   <p>This approach allows not having any centralized meta-data storage keeping object's locations and not re-balancing data with every joining or leaving storage node, as it happens in DHT-based systems.</p>